ShugiKuriakose/GoogleBooks-Flowers/README.md

 ## Known issues

-- Sorting has errors because of missing information in the fetched data.
+- The fetched data has missing values for some of the fields and this results in errors while sorting the data.
+Currently the app displays missing fields with "Author unknown" or "Date not found".
+Sort feature needs to be fixed to take into account the missing data fields in the fetched data while sorting the results.
+- Testing has not been implemented for all the features.

 ---

 ## Future Goals

 - Implement data cleaning to fix errors in sorting.
+- Improve the sort function to take into account the results with missing data.
 - Add more tests to ensure robust performance

 ---